Significant-Gravitas/AutoGPT/README.md

 - 🧠 GPT-4 instances for text generation
 - 🔗 Access to popular websites and platforms
 - 🗃️ File storage and summarization with GPT-3.5
+- 🧰 Add your own tools to enhance the agent's ability.
+Powered by [Gradio](https://github.com/gradio-app/gradio) and [gradio-tools](https://github.com/freddyaboulton/gradio-tools)

 ## 📋 Requirements